Graduation-Project-CESS/students-detection/README.txt

 If you faced any issues while installing dlib or face_recognition please follow this link https://github.com/ageitgey/face_recognition/issues/175

 install opencv, tensorflow, tqdm packages from anaconda navigator

+create two directories in the same place as the python file with names "loaded_images" and "Face_detection_images"